MAKENTNU/ArduinoTraining/README.md

 # ArduinoTrening
-Arduino filer for MAKE NTNU
+Arduino files for the electronics team for MAKE NTNU.